Working internationally with the UNESCO Cities of Literature Network

 If you have an idea for a project or a piece of work and are looking for international partners, then this network is for you and we can help.

-Our international work ranges from festival events and collaborative translations to residencies and literacy projects.
+Our international work ranges from opportunities to develop professionally, and creative commissions to, translator and writer residencies.
 Former Makar Alan Spence participated in Prague’s Den Poezie festival, which inspired Prague UNESCO City of Literature to create their own city poet.
 Poet Gael Turnbull’s work has been read on Ulyanovsk UNESCO City of Literature’s tram network as part of their Literary Tram project.
 And booksellers from local indie bookshops completed an exchange programme with booksellers from Melbourne UNESCO City of Literature to share ideas and best practice.

 We have created some information to help you – background on the network itself – as well as resources that list the cities in our network and how to contact them